magento/devdocs/guides/v2.3/magento-functional-testing-framework/2.0/introduction.md

 ---

 <div class="bs-callout bs-callout-info" markdown="1">
-The Magento Functional Testing Framework (MFTF) is aimed to replace the [Functional Testing Framework] in far future releases to make test creation easier for developers and improve qualities like:
+The Magento Functional Testing Framework (MFTF) is designed to replace the [Functional Testing Framework] in far future releases to make test creation easier for developers and improve qualities like:

 * **Traceability** for clear logging and reporting capabilities
 * **Modularity** to run tests based on modules/extensions installed